menpo/menpo.github.io/src/menpofit/lk.md

 Your browser does not support the video tag.
 </video>

-### <a name="references"></a>4.
-References
+### 4. References {#references}
-<a name="1"></a>[1] S. Baker, and I. Matthews.
-"Lucas-Kanade 20 years on: A unifying framework", International Journal of Computer Vision, vol. 56, no. 3, pp. 221-255, 2004.
+<p id="1">[1] S. Baker, and I. Matthews.
+"Lucas-Kanade 20 years on: A unifying framework", International Journal of Computer Vision, vol. 56, no. 3, pp. 221-255, 2004.</p>

-<a name="2"></a>[2] B.D.
-Lucas, and T. Kanade, "An iterative image registration technique with an application to stereo vision", International Joint Conference on Artificial Intelligence, 1981.
+<p id="2">[2] B.D.
+Lucas, and T. Kanade, "An iterative image registration technique with an application to stereo vision", International Joint Conference on Artificial Intelligence, 1981.</p>

-<a name="3"></a>[3] S. Baker, and I. Matthews.
-"Equivalence and efficiency of image alignment algorithms", IEEE Conference on Computer Vision and Pattern Recognition, 2001.
+<p id="3">[3] S. Baker, and I. Matthews.
+"Equivalence and efficiency of image alignment algorithms", IEEE Conference on Computer Vision and Pattern Recognition, 2001.</p>

-<a name="4"></a>[4] A.B.
+<p id="4">[4] A.B.
 Ashraf, S. Lucey, and T. Chen.
-"Fast Image Alignment in the Fourier Domain", IEEE Conference on Computer Vision and Pattern Recognition, 2010.
+"Fast Image Alignment in the Fourier Domain", IEEE Conference on Computer Vision and Pattern Recognition, 2010.</p>

-<a name="5"></a>[5] G.D.
+<p id="5">[5] G.D.
 Evangelidis, and E.Z.
 Psarakis.
-"Parametric Image Alignment Using Enhanced Correlation Coefficient Maximization", IEEE Transactions on Pattern Analysis and Machine Intelligence, vol. 30, no. 10, pp. 1858-1865, 2008.
+"Parametric Image Alignment Using Enhanced Correlation Coefficient Maximization", IEEE Transactions on Pattern Analysis and Machine Intelligence, vol. 30, no. 10, pp. 1858-1865, 2008.</p>

-<a name="6"></a>[6] G. Tzimiropoulos, S. Zafeiriou, and M. Pantic.
-"Robust and Efficient Parametric Face Alignment", IEEE International Conference on Computer Vision, 2011.
+<p id="6">[6] G. Tzimiropoulos, S. Zafeiriou, and M. Pantic.
+"Robust and Efficient Parametric Face Alignment", IEEE International Conference on Computer Vision, 2011.</p>

-<a name="7"></a>[7] E. Antonakos, J. Alabort-i-Medina, G. Tzimiropoulos, and S. Zafeiriou.
-"Feature-based Lucas-Kanade and Active Appearance Models", IEEE Transactions on Image Processing, vol. 24, no. 9, pp. 2617-2632, 2015.
+<p id="7">[7] E. Antonakos, J. Alabort-i-Medina, G. Tzimiropoulos, and S. Zafeiriou.
+"Feature-based Lucas-Kanade and Active Appearance Models", IEEE Transactions on Image Processing, vol. 24, no. 9, pp. 2617-2632, 2015.</p>